shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 #### Webhooks and geographic considerations

-The {% include product %} Webhook delivery infrastructure is hosted in the AWS US-East (Oregon) region.
+The {% include product %} Webhook delivery infrastructure is hosted in the AWS US-East-1 (N. Virginia) region.
 Optimization for delivery times may be possible by hosting your webhook endpint in that general location.

 #### Status codes